Pelikantapeten/p2-quickmem/README.md

 The Start Screen consists of a header and a paragraph that contains the games main title and the rules.
 Other elements are:

- - Text that tells player to enter name
+ - Text that tells player to enter name, this is optional
- - Input field for player name (not required)
+ - Input field for player name (optional)
  - Start button that takes the player to the main board and shuffles the deck.

 ![Start Screen](/assets/images/readme-images/start-screen.png)